Become a Fitness Instructor

 Are you interested in becoming a UREC Group Fitness Instructor?
 Our Fitness Instructor Training (FIT) course can be your first step to teaching group classes and inspiring active, healthy living.

-FIT is a combination of lecture and practical application that cover the basics of group exercise instruction:
+FIT is a combination of lecture and practical application that cover the basics of group fitness instruction:

 We designed this option for those with no prior experience in group fitness.
 Topics include: